 About this artwork

-Having been stripped of their images and whitewashed by Protestant reformers in the 16th century, Holland’s large Gothic churches offered an excellent subject for the exploration of light, shade, and volume.
-Emanuel de Witte was one of a small group of painters who specialized in church interiors.
-Before he moved to Amsterdam in about 1652, he worked in Delft, a city whose artists were particularly fascinated by light and perspective.
-In this late painting, somewhat loosely based on one of the chief churches of Delft, the angles of the nave and transept converge on the preacher high in his pulpit; an organ and genealogical panels memorializing the dead provide the only decoration.
+Having been stripped of their images and whitewashed by Protestant reformers in the 16th century, the Dutch Republic’s large Gothic churches offered a compelling subject for artists.
+Emanuel de Witte was one of a small group of painters who specialized in explorations of the light, shade, and volume particular to church interiors.
+In this painting, executed late in the artist’s career, the organ and genealogical panels honoring the dead (suspended from the ceiling and affixed to the columns) are the only decoration.

 - Painting and Sculpture of Europe

 - Emanuel de Witte

 - Oil on panel

 - Illegible traces of signature and date at lower right below dog.

 - 62 × 49.2 cm (24 3/8 × 19 5/16 in.)